Prerequisites

 Create destination bucket policy

-The following is an example bucket policy that allows the CoreWeave inventory service account to write inventory reports to the destination bucket, and the user or entity that will issue the inventory list request to access the destination bucket.
+The following example bucket policy allows the CoreWeave inventory service account to write inventory reports to the destination bucket, and the user or entity that issues the inventory list request to access the destination bucket.
 Create a destination bucket policy file.
 Replace[DESTINATION-BUCKET] with the name of your destination bucket, [ORG-ID] with your organization ID, and [USER-UID] with the UID of the user managing the reports.

 destination-bucket-policy.json